 Highlight Duplicates with Conditional Formatting in Excel.
 Generally, you may want to find duplicates in Excel, because more than often duplicates are there by mistake and should be deleted or duplicates are important for analysis and should be highlighted in Excel.

-There are methods to find duplicate values in Excel.
+There are two methods to find duplicate values with conditional formatting in Excel.
 They are:

 Let’s assume we have this data set: